 Product-as-a-service isn’t restricted to physical products, however.

-Examples of Product-as-a-Service offerings:
+Examples of Product-as-a-Service offerings in the manufacturing industry:

 - Apple sells music, but added its Apple Music service to develop subscription-based revenue streams which will potentially appeal to a different type of audience.
 In doing so, it reported adding over 10 million subscribers to its service.